ColonelBlimp/html-go/README.md

 This data file is located at `content/common/landing/tags/index.md` and is listed in one index: `slugIndex` and `pageIndex` under the key `tag`.

+# Indexing
+The indexing system is at the core of HTML-go.
+All content is listed in one or more indexes.
+The main index is called the `slugIndex` and list all **posts**, **categories**, **pages** and **tags**.

+There are some *special* composite indexes for category to posts and tag to posts.

 # Routing
 There is no complex router for html-go.
-Rather, html-go uses a indexing system whereby all the content is indexed with its unique URI used as the index key.
+Rather, HTML-go uses a indexing system whereby all the content is indexed with its unique URI used as the index key.
 Apart from a few special cases such as landing pages, the requested URI is passed to the indexing system to check if it exists, if it does it is loaded and rendered.